 #1 Capable of storing large amounts of data

-A QR Code can be linked to an image, video, landing page, and websites for various purposes.
+A QR Code can be linked to an image, video, landing page, and website for various purposes.

 With most smartphones having the ability to scan QR Codes without downloading a third-party application, anyone with a smartphone can scan a QR Code easily.